 Early Life

 Eric Yuan was born in Tai'an, Shandong Province, China, on February 20, 1970.
-Yuan's parents were geological engineers.
-As a student, he was inspired to develop video telephony software after long train rides to visit his girlfriend.
-He earned a bachelor's degree in applied mathematics with a minor in computer application from Shandong University of Science and Technology and a master's degree in geology engineering from China University of Mining and Technology.
+His parents were geological engineers.
+In his youth, he collected construction scraps to earn money.
+He studied applied mathematics at Shandong University of Science and Technology and earned a master's degree in geology engineering from China University of Mining and Technology.
+It was during long train rides to visit his girlfriend (now his wife), that Yuan first envisioned the need for a better way to communicate, which later inspired Zoom.

 Rise to Success